aclarke211/dev-guides/Databases/MongoDB/MongoDB [Dev Guide].md

 ```
 <sup>*Will return the documents where the 'year' field is greater than or equal to 1970.*</sup>

+Query a single field with two operators.
 ```shell
 db.dbName.find({
   "year": { $gte: 1970, $lt: 1990 }
 })
 ```
+<sup>*Will return the documents where 'year' is greater than or equal to 1970, but is less than 1980.*</sup>

+Query two fields in a document with multiple operators.
 ```shell
 db.dbName.find({
   "year": { $gte: 1970, $lt: 1990 },